ohmybrew/ohmybrew.github.io/_posts/2016-02-20-extending-a-rails-engine.markdown

 date: '2016-02-20 12:27:45'
 ---

 Redesigning my CMS in Rails has been great fun.
-Theres been many challenges faced, and many conquered (like having 100% code coverage :D).
+There have been many challenges faced, and many conquered (like having 100% code coverage :D).
 One thought that crossed my mind after building the monster was how do you extend an engine?
 By extending, I mean to add or overwrite methods of controllers, models, helpers, etc.

-The [Rails Engine Guide](http://edgeguides.rubyonrails.org/engines.html#improving-engine-functionality) is excellent and it has two main points on extending engine functionality.
+The [Rails Engine Guide](http://edgeguides.rubyonrails.org/engines.html#improving-engine-functionality) is excellent and it has two main points on extending the engine functionality.
 One is by use of "decorators" and the other is by abstracting all your controller and model code into concerns inside your engine.
 While I like the concern method, as it gives more flexibility for complex extensions, its overkill in my opinion.
 The [decorator](http://edgeguides.rubyonrails.org/engines.html#overriding-models-and-controllers) option is very easy to implement without changing much of your existing engine.

 The first step as the Rails guide shows you, is to add support for decorator loading inside your engine lib.
 Below is how I did it in my CMS engine called Guts: